King Charles Redefines Originality

-In a small brick building in East London, in a school developed by His Royal Highness The Prince of Wales, students from around the world are giving new life to a set of artistic principles that have been nearly lost.
+In a small brick building in East London, in a school developed by King Charles, when he was still The Prince of Wales, students from around the world are giving new life to a set of artistic principles that have been nearly lost.

 By TODD OPPENHEIMER

 In 2005, when Dr. Khaled Azzam, a British-trained architect, took a trip back to his native country of Egypt, he had little idea of the profound experience that awaited him.
 He had come primarily to visit with Egypt’s modern-day master artisans.
 At every shop, however, what he saw was informed, in almost alarming ways, by the work he’d been doing in England.